VedantPatil-99/Airbnb/README.md

 # Airbnb

-This is the Airbnb Web App Clone
+This is the Airbnb Web App Clone (Full stack project)

 ## Airbnb first look